Killington Ski Resort: Pico Mountain

 Pico Mountain is located on a separate mountain, Pico Peak, several miles away from the main resort.
-It has 57 trails covering 19 mi, all serviced by seven lifts.
+It has 57 trails covering 19 mi, all serviced by seven lifts including two high-speed quads.
 Runs include The Pike, 49er, Summit Glades, Upper KA, Giant Killer, and Sunset 71.
 There are hotels, condos and restaurants at the base.
 The mountain is accessible from the main base by car or bus.

 Pico was once an independent ski resort called Pico Peak, and was bought out of bankruptcy by American Skiing Company which also owned Killington in the mid-1990s.
 Upon the collapse of ASC, Powdr Corp. bought both mountains and continues to operate them.
 Lift tickets at Killington are currently valid at Pico.
 There have been plans to connect Pico to the main Killington resort since it was purchased.
-Connector trails have been cut.
-Combined the two resorts offer over 1977 acres of ski able terrain.
+Connector trails have been cut (and are often used for maintenance purposes), and it is possible to ski from Pico to Killington when natural snow allows.
+Combined, the two resorts offer over 1977 acres of skiable terrain.